About the course

 - Reflect on barriers to the assessment, treatment, and care of people with ARCI

-- Make high quality and appropriate referrals within integrated care pathways to improve health and social outcomes
+- Make high quality and appropriate referrals within integrated care pathways to improve health and social outcomes for alcohol use disorders

 Consultant – non-psychiatry any, Consultant – psychiatry, CT1-3 – non-psychiatry any, CT1-3 – psychiatry, Doctors, FY1, FY2, GP, GPVTS, Medical student, Nursing student, Occupational therapist, Pharmacist, Psychotherapist, RMN, ST4-7 – non-psychiatry any, ST4-7 – psychiatry